 At the same time, the Department of Sanitation’s basket truck services were reduced by 67% due to budget cuts.
 Rather than ignore the litter, Catie rallied community members to help clean up our streets.
 Together we pick up litter and empty overflowing corner baskets.
 We also sort out recyclables that would otherwise end up in the landfill.

 Our Board of Directors includes longtime volunteer Sam Carnicelli and W47/48 Block Association Member Richard Marans.
-The Litter Legion is an all-volunteer run organization funded solely by community donations to cover all supply costs.
+The Litter Legion is an all-volunteer run organization funded solely by community donations to cover all supply & program costs.

 What We've Accomplished

-We have hosted over 70 group clean ups with over 600 participants including at least 350 unique volunteers.
+We have hosted over 95 group clean ups with more than 1,300 participants including at least 350 unique volunteers.
 Since 2020, we have collected a combined 10,754 lbs of litter including 1,468 lbs of recycling diverted from landfill.

 Our efforts have been featured on NY1, NBC’s New York Live, New York Post and Reuters.